espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

     - When there are some new messages for low power node, its friend node will store the messages for it.
 And low power node can poll friend nodes to see if there are new messages at a fixed interval.

-2.15 How to continue the communication on the network after powering-down and powering-up again?
+2.15 How to Continue the Communication on the Network After Powering-down and Powering-up Again?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Enable the configuration :code:`Store ESP-BLE-MESH Node configuration persistently` in `menuconfig`.

-2.16 How to send out the self-test results of nodes?
+2.16 How to Send out the Self-test Results of Nodes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     It is recommended that nodes can publish its self-test results periodically through Health Server Model.

-2.17 How to transmit information between nodes?
+2.17 How to Transmit Information Between Nodes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     One possible application scenario for transmitting information between nodes is that spray nodes would be triggered once smoke alarm detected high smoke concentration.
 There are two approaches in implementation.